FAQ - Divinity School

 How do I apply?

-Our application is now fully online and will be available on September 1, 2013 for fall 2014 admissions.
+Our application is fully online and does not require an application fee.
 You may access and begin your application here and click on the appropriate degree link on the top of the page.

 What degrees are offered by the Divinity School?